spectrum-health-systems/TingenTransmorger/docs/man/README.md

 Each report needs a date range, and the date range should be the same for all reports.

-> [!NOTE]
-> All TeleHealth reports in the Import folder are used to create the Transmorger database, so you can download incremental date ranges.
->
-> For example, running two reports from 1/1/2026-1/15/2015 and 1/16/20206-1/31/2026 will give you the same result as running a single report from 1/1/2026-1/31/2-26.

 ### Running a report

 To run a TeleHealth reports: